cleac/knu-oop-module/Readme.md

-# Project for module of Object Oriented Programming course
+# Modular work on Object Oriented Programming course

 ### About